 The largest island off the coast of the mainland, Ambergris Caye, Belize, is 25 miles long and about a mile wide.
 Occupied since Mayan times, the island stands out for its beauty and the fact that it’s not overgrown with tourism.
 While the island’s biggest industry is the visitors who come from all over the world, the island lacks the massive hotels and giant tourist attractions that have ruined so many of the world’s most beautiful places.
 Considering living on Ambergris Caye?
 Read on for details on what it is like living on “la isla bonita”!

-Living on Ambergris Caye
+click here Living on Ambergris Caye

 Belize is a democratic English-speaking nation that has a long history as part of the British Commonwealth.
 Today, as an independent nation, Belize opens its arms to expatriates from all over the world to a nation that is safe, free and stable.
 As such, you will find people from all over the world and from all walks of life living on Ambergris Caye.
 Life is slow and easy.

-The Diversity of Ambergris Caye
+generic metronidazole over the counter The Diversity of Ambergris Caye

 Like the barrier reef that protects the island, the inhabitants of Ambergris Caye come from all over the world and every walk of life.

 Combined with the Hispanic culture of the Mexicans that arrived here during the Caste War, the Mayan culture that still permeates the island, and international community that visits here every year, Ambergris Caye is one of the best kept secrets in the world.